lubino/webJS/README.md

 # App Demo

 A page parsed from HTML to JavaScript.
-Is renders the page immediately (see source for more info) http://lubino.github.io/webJS/src/example.html
+Example "on the fly" compiles one HTML page and opens it in another page http://lubino.github.io/webJS/src/example.html

-And YES, it is all in JavaScript, so there in no issue to create a live parser without server connection, try http://lubino.github.io/webJS/src/compiler.html
+And YES, it is all in JavaScript, so there also is a live parser (and it works offline).
+Try http://lubino.github.io/webJS/src/compiler.html to open some HTML file from your drive.
+Click on "from file" button.

 # Quick Start